History of New York City (1855–1897): Civil War

 The city provided a major source of troops, supplies, equipment, and financing for the Union Army.
 Powerful New York politicians and newspaper editors helped shape public opinion toward the war effort and the policies of President Abraham Lincoln.
 The port of New York, a major entry point for immigrants, served as recruiting grounds for the Army.
 In July 1863, Irish Catholic protestors of conscription began five days of rioting.
 The "Draft Riots", the worst in American history, targeted blacks and wealthy Republicans.
 It was suppressed by artillery units of the United States Army firing grapeshot that killed and wounded hundreds of rioters.
-Meanwhile, the upscale membership of the New York Union League Club recruited over 2,000 black men for the 20th United States Colored Infantry to help fill the quotas and to make a major contribution to African American civil rights.
-The neighboring city of Brooklyn in contrast was more pro-war.
+Months later, the upscale membership of the New York Union League Club recruited over 2,000 black men for the 20th United States Colored Infantry to help fill the quotas and to make a major contribution to African American civil rights.
+The neighboring city of Brooklyn was more consistently pro-war.

 In 1865 the Metropolitan Fire District united the fire departments of New York and Brooklyn, and was more successful than the earlier Metropolitan Police District, eventually developing into the New York City Fire Department.